Can GitHub Issues Help in App Review Classifications?: Introduction

-They usually prepare these datasets by following a systematic process to minimize human errors in labeling reviews, but this can be both expensive and time-consuming \cite{Guzman, Dabrowski}.
-As reported by Guzman et al. \cite{Guzman}, labelers spend an average of 22 hours analyzing 1820 reviews manually.
-Therefore, it is challenging to prepare a precisely labeled dataset, and thus, they have a relatively low volume and are selected from a small number of apps \cite{Dabrowski}.
-Dabrowski et al. \cite{Dabrowski} identified this problem as a \emph{"significant threat"} for assessing the generalizability of existing approaches.
-Due to this limitation, although models trained on a specific dataset perform well during testing on the same dataset, a recent study demonstrates that these models perform poorly when applied to new datasets \cite{Devin}.
-Devine et al. \cite{Devin} showed that the performance of transformer-based models, trained separately on seven datasets, decreases when tested on each other.
+App stores contain a large volume of mobile apps related to various fields, each offering different features~\cite{Maalej_Journal, Aslam, DATAR}.
+Users can express their feedback and experiences within these stores by posting reviews~\cite{Villarroel, Maalej_Journal}.
+User reviews contain valuable information, such as bug reports, feature suggestions, requests for improving current features, etc., which can assist developers in future maintenance and development plans~\cite{Maalej_Journal, Chen, Villarroel, Aslam}.
+Due to the substantial number of user reviews, particularly in popular apps, various approaches have been presented to automatically classify valuable reviews from the app developer's point of view~\cite{Guzman, Aslam, Villarroel, Devin}.
+Previous studies often focus on providing novel approaches based on Natural Language Processing (NLP) and Machine Learning (ML) techniques to increase the accuracy of review classification~\cite{Dabrowski, Devin} and utilize manually labeled datasets to train and evaluate classification models~\cite{Devin}.
+They usually prepare these datasets by following a systematic process to minimize human errors in labeling reviews, but this can be both expensive and time-consuming~\cite{Guzman, Dabrowski}.
+As reported by Guzman et al.~\cite{Guzman}, labelers spend an average of 22 hours analyzing 1820 reviews manually.
+Therefore, it is challenging to prepare a precisely labeled dataset, and thus, they have a relatively low volume and are selected from a small number of apps~\cite{Dabrowski}.
+Dabrowski et al.~\cite{Dabrowski} identified this problem as a \emph{``significant threat''} for assessing the generalizability of existing approaches.
+Due to this limitation, although models trained on a specific dataset perform well during testing on the same dataset, a recent study demonstrates that these models perform poorly when applied to unseen datasets~\cite{Devin}.
+Devine et al.~\cite{Devin} showed that the performance of transformer-based models, trained separately on seven datasets, decreases when tested on each other.
 Therefore, the trained models are less generalizable than expected.
-They demonstrate that better results can be achieved by combining multiple labeled datasets.
+They raise an important question: \emph{``How informative are the predictions of these models when used in the real world?''} To address this, they demonstrate that better results can be achieved by combining multiple labeled datasets.
+Although this approach enhances the performance of the classification models, their results indicate that further improvements in generalizability are still necessary.